Hackers News Hackers News

 Shiny Hunters Claim

-The attacker shared a text file containing 580 Vercel employee data records, including names, email addresses, account status, and activity timestamps, along with a screenshot of an alleged internal Vercel Enterprise dashboard as proof of access.
+As proof of access, the attacker shared a text file allegedly containing 580 Vercel employee records, detailing names, email addresses, account statuses, and activity timestamps.
+A screenshot purporting to show an internal Vercel Enterprise dashboard was also provided.

 Vercel Data Breach